 Read: 16 Reasons to Continue Your Nursing Education

 When you have good relationships at home, you know you will have someone to talk to after a long, hard day, and that means you can relieve some of the emotional pressure that might otherwise build up and cause burnout.

-Therefore, having some kind of support system, whether it’s a spouse, parents, children, a roommate, or even an online forum where you talk to relative strangers but still feel accepted and as though you can be open and honest, is a good thing.
+Therefore, having some support system, whether a spouse, parents, children, a roommate, or even an online forum where you talk to relative strangers but still feel accepted and as though you can be open and honest, is a good thing.

 It will help you talk about what is happening and how you feel, and even if you don’t receive any specific advice, it can still make you feel better.

 As well as having strong interpersonal relationships outside of work, it’s crucial to have the same support inside the workplace.

 If the people you live with or talk to our nurses, it will be easier for them to understand exactly the problem and why you feel the way you do.